 Nature in its purest state and a veritable natural paradise, that's what you'll find in the Lozoya valley.
 You can set out into unknown territory and discover a whole new world in the north of the Madrid Region.
 You're certain to be captivated by its unspoilt, authentic and rural atmosphere.
 Come and be surprised by the amazing views and the host of activities awaiting you here!

-Biosphere Reserve: colours to delight everyone
+Sierra del Rincón Biosphere Reserve: colours for everyone

 You'll be enchanted by the Hayedo de Montejo beech forest where the ochre, russet and golden hues of its ancient beech trees are the crowning glory of the landscape.
 And don't leave without discovering the genuine traditional culture to be found in the five municipalities that make up the area known as the Sierra del Rincón.
 A unique and exceptional place.